The 3 Types of Breast Milk: Definition Benefits

 During this stage, your breasts may feel fuller, firmer, and possibly a little uncomfortable due to increased milk production.
 Unlike colostrum, transitional milk contains high levels of fats and lactose, which are responsible for energy production in young ones.

-Duration: Transitional milk is produced 2-3 days after work and continues for around 2 weeks.
+Duration: Transitional milk is produced 2-3 days after birth and continues for around a week or two.

 Nutritional Profile: Transitional milk is rich in fats, calories, and lactose.
 These meet the increased energy demands of growing kids.
 It also contains water-soluble vitamins and immunoglobulins, which are essential for various bodily functions.